the-gigi/cyclone/README.md

 To clone a repository from Github or Gitlab you do the following:

-1. copy the repository's URL to your clipboard
+1. Copy the repository's URL to your clipboard
 2. Go to your console
-3. type "git clone "
+3. Type "git clone "
 4. Paste the URL from your clipboard

 WHAT IF YOU DIDN'T HAVE TO TYPE "git clone " EVER AGAIN ?!?!?! 🤯